ITI/ICS-Security-Tools/protocols/README.md

 ### Protocol Implementation
 * [pyModBus](https://github.com/bashwork/pymodbus) - A full modbus protocol written in python.
 * [ Modbus for Go](https://github.com/goburrow/modbus) - Fault-tolerant implementation of modbus protocol in Go (golang)
 * [ModbusPal](http://modbuspal.sourceforge.net) - ModbusPal is a MODBUS slave simulator.
 Its purpose is to offer an easy to use interface with the capabilities to reproduce complex and realistic MODBUS environments.
+Mirror available [here](../tools/mirrored/modbuspal/).

 ### Fuzzing